 Tom Wegener, one of the men responsible for the modern “alaia revival,” is well aware of this skepticism.
 Even after he was named Shaper of the Year by Surfing Magazine for his work with the wooden alaia, he couldn’t deny the fact that paddling a sinking tree into the lineup just isn’t the most accessible approach to surfing.
 While I don’t think accessibility was his primary intention, it’s certainly become a concern because one year later, after teaming up with Global Surf Industries he’s developed an EPS alaia called “The Tuna,” which puts a modern twist on an ancient craft…and effectively reinvents his reinvention for the masses.

-So when he offered me the opportunity to test-drive “The Tuna” while visiting Southern California on a rare sunny day at Cardiff Reef this summer, I was there in a skip.
+So when he offered me the opportunity to test-drive “The Tuna” while visiting Southern California on a rare sunny day at Cardiff Reef a few summers ago, I was there in a skip.
 Granted, my expectations were low – especially after my failure back in Hawaii, and I told Tom as much.
 He told me that David Rastovich couldn’t even surf the alaia the first time he tried.
 I didn’t really believe him, but I appreciated the gesture.

 For those of us who will never achieve Rasta status, I conspired with Wegener to create a short list of mental notes from the EPS alaia experience.
 Here are a few observations from my “Tuna Test-Drive:”